Sweetiee Weds NRI

 Sweetiee Weds NRI is a 2017 Indian Hindi film directed by Hasnain Hyderabadwala, and produced by Asmiy Entertainment and Grand Motion Picture.
 It stars Himansh Kohli and Zoya Afroz in the lead roles along with Darshan Jariwala, Kiran Juneja in Supporting roles and had its theatrical release on 2 June 2017.

 Plot

-Sweetiee Desai is a happy go lucky Gujarati girl of around 22 years, born to a wealthy business man of Baroda.
+Sweetiee Desai is a happy-go-lucky Gujarati girl of around 22 years, born to a wealthy businessman of Baroda.
 Her father is a jolly good person with only one ambition – to get his daughter married to an NRI from England.
-The reason being he was deported from the UK many years back.
+The reason being he was deported from the UK many years ago.